docker-hy/docker-hy.github.io/pages/part1/part1.md

  - `COPY` copies an existing local file to the second argument (in our case it copies to our image current directory which is /mydir).
 It's preferred to use `COPY` instead of `ADD` when you are just adding files (ADD has all kinds of magic behaviour attached to it)

- - `CMD` is the command that will be executed when using `docker run`
+ - `CMD` is the command that will be executed when using `docker run`.
+Any Dockerfile should have exactly one CMD instruction, conversely if there are more than 1 CMD instructions, only the last one will be effective and others will be ignored by docker daemon.
+Read more about [`CMD` at docs.docker.com](https://docs.docker.com/engine/reference/builder/#cmd).

 Then we'll build it by running the build command with context argument `.`, which means that we have to be in the same directory (we could run this build from another directory and then give the path here)